stac-utils/stac-geoparquet/spec/stac-geoparquet-spec.md

 * Any field in 'properties' of the STAC item should be moved up to be a top-level field in the GeoParquet.
 * STAC GeoParquet does not support properties that are named such that they collide with a top-level key.
 * datetime columns should be stored as a [native timestamp][timestamp], not as a string
-* The Collection JSON should be included in the Parquet metadata (TODO: flesh this out more)
+* The Collection JSON should be included in the Parquet metadata.
+See [Collection JSON](#collection-json) below.

 ### Link Struct